 - We do not allow elementary school students to participate in MBMT.

 - Finally, any school or organization with students in grades 6-8 can register and attend.

 - The Subject Test round consists of eight questions per subject with two subject tests and lasts thirty minutes.
 The subjects are Algebra, Geometry, Counting and Probability, and Number Theory.

-- The Team round contains fifteen questions for all team members to collaboratively solve in half an hour.
+- The Team round contains fifteen questions for all team members to collaboratively solve in 45 minutes.

 - The Guts round is an intense but exciting round in which competing teams can see each others’ progress.
 It is 60 minutes long, is graded live, and requires each team to work together on progressively harder five-problem sets.
 Each new set is worth more points than the previous set.
 This year, different divisions will have different Guts round questions.
 Note that there are no benefits of turning in the last set early.
 There are no bonus points for timing.
 Please also note that the weighting system for the later problems has been tweaked to more accurately reflect difficulty.

 - The Fun round is an exciting, new round consisting of several separate mini-events, including puzzles, trivia, and an estimation round.